-Editor’s note: The timeline has been updated to include several moves by HNA Tourism Group, Fosun’s likely intentions going forwards and other developments.
+Editor’s note: This timeline has been updated to include increased Chinese government pressure for the sell-off of what it considers non-core activities, including hotels.
 To read the newest additions to the timeline, click here.

 GLOBAL REPORT—Chinese capital investment has had a significant impact on the western hotel industry in 2016, with marquee moves like Anbang Insurance Groups’s pursuit of Starwood Hotels & Resorts Worldwide and HNA Group’s recently closed acquisition of Carlson Hotels.
 But Chinese influence on the industry is not something that happened over night.